 Meet the Committees

-Alongside the BPS Birmingham Executive Team we have eight dedicated committees who plan, manage and deliver all of BPS Birmingham Future’s events, projects and initiatives.
+Alongside the BPS Birmingham Executive Team we have seven dedicated committees who plan, manage and deliver all of BPS Birmingham Future’s events, projects and initiatives.
 Meet the committees…

 This culminates in Birmingham Young Professional of the Year (BYPY) Awards, one of Future’s flagship events.